mdragone1/ESP32-IoT-Workshop/docs/part1/LED.md

 #endif

 // Which pin on the Arduino is connected to the NeoPixels?
-// On a Trinket or Gemma we suggest changing this to 1:
+// On a Trinket or Gemma we suggest changing this to 1
+// Make sure to check and change the following to match a suitable GPIO for your device
 #define LED_PIN    5

 // How many NeoPixels are attached to the Arduino?